hollasch/LSON/README.md

 to specify using the last form above for unspecified types, with a colon immediately following the opening parenthesis.

+### Element Values
+As shown in examples above, the element value may be either unquoted or quoted in its entirety.
+Quoted element values obey the conventions outlined in [Strings], using any of the six string delimiters.
+Because elements may contain values of foreign syntax, **LSON interprets any contained `)` character as the element terminator**.
+Consider the following (**erroneous**) example:

+    ( gronkScript: konst force ← "gravity(2.3)"; konst elapsed ← 1.223; )    // ERROR

+As soon as the LSON parser encounters `konst`, it parses the element value as an unquoted string.
+In that mode, it will terminate the element value at `2.3`, _not_ at `1.223;`.
+Elements that might contain complex values should therefore either be quoted entirely, or contained in [Element Value Blocks] (described below).

+### Elements of Type String
+As pointed out earlier, strings are the only element type that LSON recognizes implicitly.
+Since strings are natively supported, string quotes are sufficient to recognize the element type (string) and value (the quoted content).
+Thus, the following are all equivalent:

+    (string:"This is a string.")    // Fully-qualified element of type "string" (string: This is a string)      // Value quotes optional when inside parentheses "This is a string"              // Value recognized as type "string"

-### Element Body Blocks
+### Element Value Blocks
-In LSON, an _element_ is bascially an arbitrary foreign syntactic structure.
+As noted above, an _element_ is bascially an arbitrary foreign syntactic structure.
 Most uses of LSON elements will be for simple values in other domains, as we've seen above.
 Some elements, however, might have quite a complex representation, both in syntax and in length.
 For example, it should be simple to embed a 250-line script inside LSON.
 In my experience, I've seen JSON inside a script inside JSON (not because it's good, but because it's necessary).

-To this end, elements may also employ block delimiters, which use a unique identifier like so:
+To this end, elements may also employ block delimiters, which use a unique identifier.
+Block-delimited elements begin with `((<id>` where `<id>` is an arbitrary string _that appears nowhere in the element value_.
+As soon as the nearest`<id>))` is encountered, the element is closed.

+Here's an example of a complex element with block delimiters:

     frotz: ((xyzzy python :
         db = MySQLdb.connect("localhost","username","password","dbname")